 Online Application Portals

-- Typical flow: Resume (ATS scan) → Cover letter (if resume passes)
+- Typical flow: Resume (ATS scan) then Cover letter (if resume passes)

 - Recruiter sees: ATS-filtered resumes first, cover letters for top candidates

-- Implication: Resume must pass ATS to get cover letter read
+- Implication: Resume must pass ATS to get the cover letter read

 Referral Submissions

-- Typical flow: Resume (sent by referrer) → Cover letter (if requested)
+- Typical flow: Resume (sent by referrer) then Cover letter (if requested)

-- Recruiter sees: Resume with referral context, cover letter as supplement
+- Recruiter sees: Resume with referral context, cover letter as a supplement

-- Implication: Resume still critical, cover letter adds depth
+- Implication: Resume is still critical, cover letter adds depth

 Examples of Each Document in Action